jonorichards/jonorichards.github.io/_pages/about.md

 title: About me
 subtitle:
 description:
-featured_image: /images/jono/abome_modular.jpg
+featured_image: /images/jono/me_modular.jpg
 ---

 ## About Me

-WIP.
+Work in progress**
-I am a creative proffessional with over 25 years experience working in thwe Arts. blah WIP
+I am a creative proffessional with over 25 years experience working in the Arts.

 ## Key Skills